glpaparelli/competitive-programming/notes/cp-notes.md

 				break // a is sorted, need a new "i" return false
 ```
-## 6.2 - Two Pointers Trick
-Two pointers is really an easy and effective technique that is typically used for searching pairs in a sorted array.
-It employs using two pointer, typically one from the start of the array going left-to-right and one from the end of the array going right-to-left, until they meet.
-We already seen a sneak peak of this in Trapping Rain Water.
-## 6.3 - Two Pointers Solution, O(n)
+## Two Pointers Solution, O(n)
 **We take two pointers, one representing the first element and other representing the last element of the array, and then we add the values kept at both the pointers.**

-If their sum is smaller than X then we shift the left pointer to right or if their sum is greater than X then we shift the right pointer to left, in order to get closer to the sum.
+If their sum is smaller than X then we shift the left pointer to right, as moving `left` to the right increase the first adding element.
+If their sum is greater than X then we shift the right pointer to left, as moving `right` to the left decrease the second adding element.
-We keep moving the pointers until we get the sum as X.
+**We keep moving the pointers until we get the sum as X.**

+**The following pseudo-implementation clarifies the process.**
 ```java
 existsPairSum(a[], x)
 	n = a.length()